Aayushijain64/cosmos/README.md

 > [Join our discussion now](https://discourse.opengenus.org/)

-> The universeofalgorithmand data structures
+> The universe ofalgorithmand data structures

 **Cosmos** is your personal offline collection of every algorithm and data structure one will ever encounter and use in a lifetime.
 This provides solutions in various languages spanning `C`, `C++`, `Java`, `JavaScript`, `Swift`, `Python`, `Go` and others.